PseudoDevs/IamGhost/abcmd9.md

-Last updated: 2024-04-09 01:42:00
+Last updated: 2024-04-09 01:42:34
-Random Quote: The plan was to kill you and take the kid.
-But after what happened last night, I couldn't go through with it. - Greef Karga
+Random Quote: When you start moving furniture around, people stub their toes and get upset. - Don Neto